 Curate your work undertaken for your current employer

 Even if you can’t take it with you when you leave, you should always keep a curated portfolio of work performed for your current employer.
-Current work portfolios are helpful for a number of reasons.
+Current work portfolios are helpful for several reasons.

-For example, if you find that you deem very little of your output as worthy of being curated, you may want to step back and critically assess why you’re not creating work you’re proud of.
+For example, if you don’t think much of your work is worth being curated, you may want to critically assess why you’re not creating work you’re proud of.
 I doubt you lack the skills to do the job.
-However, you may find that you are simply unhappy with this employer and lack the motivation to create quality output.
+However, you may find that you are unhappy with this employer and lack the motivation to create quality output.
 In either case, you’ve learned something about the next steps you need to take for your career.

 Curate your work for past employers or clients

 In the digital age, when most of us leave a job, we often end up with a plethora of work we created during our tenure.
-You likely have work data stored in the cloud, in old emails to your personal address, or in the memory of your mobile device.
+You likely have work data stored in the cloud, in old messages to your personal e-mail address or the memory of your mobile device.
 The only question is, can you use to it curate your professional milestones?

-As noted in the call-out above, there could be intellectual property concerns with respect to sharing that work with someone else.
+As noted in the call-out above, there could be intellectual property to consider when sharing that work with someone else.
 So, tread very lightly here.
 In fact, if you don’t have a copy of your NDA with a previous employer, you should presume you cannot share that work with anyone.
 Does that render this work product useless for your portfolio?
 Absolutely not.

-For one thing, you may be able to sanitize the work so it is not identifiable as having been created for someone else.
-More on that below.
-More tangibly, however, you can organize, study, and store that work for your own personal use.
-Even if you can’t share them, having past projects on hand to refresh your memory prior to an interview you will better prepare you to speak to your experience.
+For one thing, you may be able to sanitize the work, so it is not identifiable as having been created for someone else, as discussed below.
+More tangibly, however, you can organize, study, and store that work for your personal use.
+Even if you can’t share work items, having past projects on hand to refresh your memory before an interview, you will better prepare you to speak to your experience.
 Additionally, you may someday use that work as a template for a similar project that crops up.